 TIPS & GUIDES

-The 3 Main Types of Range Hood Filters: Which is Best?By Hauslane ∙ 10 mins read
+The 3 Main Types of Range Hood Filters: How to Choose Range Hood Filters for Your KitchenBy Hauslane ∙ 10 mins read

 There are many different types of range hoods available from sleek ductless models to eye-catching wall chimney styles.
 But did you know there are also a variety of options to choose from when it comes to range hood filters?
 The type of filter your range hood comes equipped with will depend on its design and function.

 Let’s get to know the three main types of filters you’re likely to come across, their purpose, benefits, and potential drawbacks.

 First things first, what exactly is a range hood filter?
 The part of your range hood cleans and purifies grease, dirt, and other particles.
 Essentially, they capture all the bad stuff produced by the air and smoke that emits when you cook.
 Depending on the type of range hood you have, this air may be cleaned and recirculated or extracted to the exterior of your home.

 Without a range hood and its filters, your kitchen would be in pretty bad shape with grease on the countertops, cabinets, and floors.
 Worse, the air could negatively affect your home’s air quality and your health.